 - Your driver license is valid (not suspended or revoked).

 - Your Social Security Number is already on file.

 Complete the application, sign and include the required fee.
 Both the application and fee must be mailed to the address located at the top of the form for processing.
 Please allow an additional ten days to the processing time due to mailing your request.

 If you are unable to change your address online or mail-in your application request, you can take your completed Application for Change of Address to any driver license office.
 Locate the office nearest you.
 (This form is also available at the driver license office.)

-If you are a peace officer, you may have the address of the county courthouse in your county of residence printed on the face of your non-commercial driver license or ID card as an alternative option to using your residential address.
+If you are a qualified peace officer, special investigator, federal judge (and spouse) or state judge (and spouse), you may have an alternative address printed on the face of your non-commercial driver license or ID card as an alternative to using your residential address.

 To change the address on your non-commercial driver license or ID card, you must:

 - Apply in person at any driver license office (online transactions are not allowed because applicants must verify employment);

 - Surrender any driver license or ID card previously issued;

 - Provide your current residential address on the application (required for DPS records and mailing purposes).